People and languages of Taiwan

 Taiwan’s aboriginal tribes are struggling to preserve their cultures because of the influence of mass media (although some TV and radio shows are broadcast in aboriginal languages), an education system which until recently stressed Mandarin at the expense of every other language, and migration.
 A great many young aborigines leave their home villages to work or attend school in a city, although it’s common for them to return and enthusiastically participate in tribal festivals.

 Compared to other Taiwanese, aborigines are poorly off.
 Not many graduate from college, and their life expectancy is shorter.
 To improve their lot, various government programs help indigenous people get scholarships and jobs.

 About three quarters of Taiwan’s population think of themselves as ‘ordinary Taiwanese’, meaning they’re neither aboriginal, Hakka, nor mainlander.
 The ancestors of Taiwan’s Hoklo population migrated to the island from Fujian – the mainland Chinese province nearest Taiwan – sometime between the early 1600s and the Japanese takeover in 1895.
 Most of them speak Taiwanese (a language very similar to Minnanhua in Fujian), and many reject the idea that Taiwan is part of China, even though they recognise they are of Han Chinese descent.

 The overwhelming majority of people in Chiayi, Tainan and Pingtung are Hoklo.
 In east Taiwan, because there are large Hakka, aboriginal and mainlander minorities, Hoklo people account for less than half the population.
-Despite their numbers, only one Hoklo has won the presidency, Chen Shui-bian (b1950, president 2000-2008).
+Despite their numbers, it wasn’t until 2000 that a Hoklo won the presidency, when Chen Shui-bian (b1950) took the top job.

 The Hakka people